Manual Underwriting Credit Guidelines On VA And FHA Loans

 - disputed medical collection accounts no matter what the outstanding balance

-- credit disputes which are being disputed due to identity theft, credit card theft or unauthorized use
+- credit disputes which are being disputed due to identity theft, credit card theft, or unauthorized use

 - consumers need to provide documentation of identity theft and/or fraudulent activities and disputing credit tradelines

-- accepted documents to identity theft and/or fraud is to provide the lender with a copy of police report and/or documents provided by creditors to document and/or verify above
+- accepted documents to identity theft and/or fraud is to provide the lender with a copy of the police report and/or documents provided by creditors to document and/or verify above

 If credit reports show borrowers are disputing derogatory credit tradelines, borrowers need either to retract it and/or provide a letter of explanation as to why the tradelines are in dispute.
-If credit dispute is due to fraud and/or identity theft, borrowers need to provide a police report and/or other documentation to prove dispute is legitimate.
+If a credit dispute is due to fraud and/or identity theft, borrowers need to provide a police report and/or other documentation to prove the dispute is legitimate.

 Any non-medical collections if the overall outstanding balance is under $1,000 is exempt from retraction of credit dispute.
 Any late payment credit disputes with an outstanding balance under $1,000 are exempt from retraction.